nicelgueta/cdktr/readme.md

 # CDKTR (conducktor)

-Super lightweight, distributed, terminal-based workflow orchestration engine for just about anything - built on ZeroMQ Think about it like a TUI for organised cron and event-triggered jobs across different systems.
+Super lightweight, distributed, terminal-based workflow orchestration engine for just about anything - built on ZeroMQ.

+Think about it like a TUI for organised cron and event-triggered jobs across different systems.
 Executors are spawned as separate processes to run flows in parallel.
 When a flow is triggered, the scheduler will look for an agent with available executors to run the flow and send the flow to that instance to be executed.

 ## Main Features